mozilla-l10n/localizer-documentation/webprojects/snippets.md

 Snippets should be to the point.
 Try writing your snippet then cut it down until you are left with a sentence that is quick, clever and delightful.
 A good snippet copy has a few of the following qualities and characteristics:

 * Tangible: quality that can be easily measured.
-    * **Lenght**: the ideal snippet is between 80 and 130 characters.
+    * **Length**: the ideal snippet is between 80 and 130 characters.
 Think of a tweet, omit needless words.
     * **Readability**: short concise words worked for Hemingway, they’ll work just fine for you.
 Keep the 3 syllable words and technical jargon to a minimum.
     * **Call to action - CTA (Occasional)**: you don’t always need to blatantly tell people what to do, but sometimes you do.
     * **Grammar**: do your best to catch mistakes, there is a chance that all checkpoints will miss it but 100 million people surely won’t.